Hotel Zone (Cancún): Layout

 There are over 190 hotels in the Hotel Zone and over 35,000 hotel rooms in total.
 The entire area is connected by Kukulcan Boulevard (Boulevard Kukulcán) and is the primary road in Cancún, running from downtown (El Centro) to the airport.
+To minimize traffic, Nichupté Vehicular Bridge also runs from downtown to the Hotel Zone, crossing over Nichupté Lagoon and reducing driving time by 45 minutes.
 There are public buses that specifically serve the Hotel Zone and drop tourists off at stops along the boulevard.
-The private taxi services have been under scrutiny for reports of abduction, assault, and robbing customers of valuables, with hotels warning its guests to avoid using them.

-The entire district is built on a natural barrier island formed by the Mesoamerican Barrier Reef System that connects to the mainland Yucatán Peninsula and is just over 22 kilometers (14 miles) long, and is bounded by Nichupté Lagoon in the west as well as the Caribbean Sea in the east.
+The district as a whole is built on a natural barrier island formed by the Mesoamerican Barrier Reef System that connects to the mainland Yucatán Peninsula, is just over 22 kilometers (14 miles) long, and is bounded by Nichupté Lagoon to the west, as well as the Caribbean Sea to the east.
 It is one of two major zones of Cancún, the other being the El Centro (the downtown) area on the mainland which is not tourist-centered, is more traditional, has a higher crime and poverty rate, and is less economically prosperous compared to the more wealthy resort areas in the Hotel Zone.

 Tourist attractions

-Some notable tourist attractions and resorts include the Punta Cancun Lighthouse, the El Rey archaeological site, the Melody Maker hotel, the Golden Parnassus Resort, and the Mayan Museum of Cancún.
-The Hotel Zone has similarities to the nearby Riviera Maya, which is also a resort district to the south and includes Playa del Carmen and Cozumel, whereas the Hotel Zone only includes Cancún.
+Since the area is heavily reliant on tourism, local developers have been tasked with creating points of interest that will draw foreigners to the region.
+Some tourist attractions and resorts include the Punta Cancun Lighthouse, the El Rey archaeological site, the Melody Maker hotel, the Golden Parnassus Resort, and the Mayan Museum of Cancún.
+The Hotel Zone has similarities to the nearby Riviera Maya, which is also a resort district to the south and includes Playa del Carmen and Tulum, whereas the Hotel Zone only includes Cancún.